 Get your spices in order

 Image source: jenwoodhouse.com via Pinterest

-From wall-mounted racks and stylish shelving solutions to beautifully organised drawers, your spices can look as good as they taste.
+From wall-mounted racks and stylish shelving solutions to beautifully organized drawers, your spices can look as good as they taste.
 For a minimalist home, opt for transparent storage jars and label each one with a simple sticker (black text on white and choose a sans serif typeface for cleanliness).

-For a more rustic kitchen, let the colourful spices such as turmeric, chilli, paprika, ground nutmeg and ginger take pride of place.
+For a more rustic kitchen, let the colorful spices such as turmeric, chilli, paprika, ground nutmeg and ginger take pride of place.
 Rows of spices are a great way to make a statement – as long as they are stored and labelled correctly.